amangarg0599/Pufflepost/README.md

 ---
 ```

-Markdown

-Copy

 `beforetoc` adds a paragraph before the TOC is displayed.

-##### Editing stylesheet
+### Editing Stylesheet

-You’ll only work with a single file to edit/add theme style: `assets/css/theme.scss`.
+You’ll only work with a single file to edit/add theme style: `assets/css/theme.scss`. 🎨✨